Ludwig I of Bavaria: Reign and fall

 Already in 1844, Ludwig was confronted with the Beer riots in Bavaria.
 During the revolutions of 1848 he faced increasing protests and demonstrations by the students and the middle classes.
 He had ordered the university to close in February, and on 4 March a large crowd assaulted the Armory to storm the Munich Residenz.
 Ludwig's brother Prince Karl appeased the protesters, but the royal family and the Cabinet now turned against Ludwig.
 He had to sign the so-called "March Proclamation" with substantial concessions.
-On 16 March 1848 it was followed by renewed unrest because Lola Montez (his unpopular mistress) had returned to Munich after a short exile.
-Ludwig had to let her be searched by the police on 17 March, which was the worst humiliation for him.
+On 16 March 1848 it was followed by renewed unrest because Montez (his unpopular mistress) had returned to Munich after a short exile.
 Not willing to rule as a constitutional monarch, Ludwig abdicated on 20 March 1848 in favour of his eldest son, Maximilian.

 Ludwig lived for another 20 years after his abdication and remained influential, especially as he continued several of his cultural projects.
 For most of his time in Munich his residence was the neo-Gothic Wittelsbacher Palais, once built for his successor and unloved by Ludwig.
 He died at Nice in 1868 and was buried in St. Boniface's Abbey, Munich, which he had ordered to be built.